shawntabrizi/shawntabrizi.github.io/_posts/2020-01-12-porting-web3-js-to-polkadot-js.md

 Check out my previous blog post about [Graphing ETH Balance History of an Ethereum Address using Parallel Asynchronous Requests in Web3.js]({% post_url 2018-03-11-graphing-eth-balance-history-of-an-ethereum-address-using-parallel-asynchronous-requests-in-web3-js %}) to learn more.

 Since the launch of [Kusama](https://kusama.network/), there has been a lot more activity around actually _using_ Substrate, specifically among the validator/nominator community.
-I wanted to take a look at the my nomination rewards over time, and to do that, I basically needed to rebuild this same application, but using Polkadot.js...
+I wanted to take a look at the my nomination rewards over time, and to do that, I basically needed to rebuild this same application, but using Polkadot.js... ([sneak peek](https://www.shawntabrizi.com/substrate-balance-graph/))

 ![Before and after screenshot of Web3 to Polkadot port](/assets/images/substrate-balance-graph-hero.png)